Investigative Learning Camp (Grades 5-8)

 Exploration and play lead to serious learning at Lakeside's Investigative Learning Camp.
 Our camp is open to the public.

-Students from any school entering grades 5-8 enjoy morning academic classes in the STEAM (science, technology, engineering, art, and mathematics) realm, followed by fun and engaging afternoon activities.
+Students from any school entering grades 5-8 enjoy morning and afternoon classes in the STEAM (science, technology, engineering, art, and mathematics) realm.
 Campers are taught by dynamic middle-school teachers and supported by a diverse group of camp counselors who share campers’ passion for learning.

-New for Summer 2023: Families register for individual weeks.
-Campers select two morning classes and an afternoon activity for each week of camp.
-Please note that some classes will be offered certain weeks but not others.
+Families register for individual weeks.
+Campers select one morning class and one afternoon class for each week of camp.
+Please note that some classes will be offered in certain weeks and not others.
+Classes that repeat for multiple weeks will cover the same material and activities, except for our Sports & Games class.
+Please do not sign up your camper(s) for the same class during multiple weeks.

 - Digital Music Production